ageev/MacOS/README.md

 ## Issues
 1. Unstable wifi6.
 By HP 840 g2 win11 wifi reception was better.
 Solution - switch to wire (external Ethernet-USB adapter is needed)
-2. Slow USB-C speed with some displays/hubs.
-Be carefull, many hubs/displays who offer USB-c connection to MBP have low speed USB3.0 hubs.
-Solution - external separate USB-C to USB-A hub
+2. Slow USB-C speed with some monitors when USB-c connection to Mac is used.
+Monitor's built-in USB hub is usually a low speed one

 ## links
 1. https://habr.com/ru/post/588380/